Fukushima film shows reality sinking in for 'nuclear refugees'

 "Nuclear Nation 2", produced by Documentary Japan and Big River Films, picks up from New Year 2012 and covers a two-year period.
 Evacuees at the school wish each other well for the coming year, admire New Year cards and chat over "bento", single-portion takeout meals, trying to maintain a semblance of normal life.

-Funahashi's lens deftly captures a television news program in the background reporting on the nuclear regulator and the problem of decontamination, underlining the issue at hand and foreshadowing discontent to come.
+Funahashi's lens deftly captures a television news programme in the background reporting on the nuclear regulator and the problem of decontamination, underlining the issue at hand and foreshadowing discontent to come.

 MENTAL ANGUISH